DanyalSultan/Dungeon-Dash-Project/README.md

 # Dungeon-Dash-Project
-Dungeon Crawler 2D Platformer Project for Y13 A Level Computer Science NEA Project
+Dungeon Crawler 2D Platformer Project made in Python.

 Includes an account creation and login system connected with a PostgreSQL Database which stores account information and highscore data (note: The password is hashed before being appended to the database)